shivaram0005/Todo-App/readme.md

     - CSS
     - JAVASCRIPT

-This project took me aroudn 5 hours to complete.
+This project took me around 5 hours to complete.